Grab your copy

 Even though Advance Statements are not legally binding, any statement you make would be taken into account in the event of decisions needing to be made about your care and treatment.
 However, it is important to understand that the choices you set out in an Advance Statement can be overruled by healthcare professionals or anyone making a decision on your behalf, such as your next of kin.

 - Allow you to specify your wishes or intentions relating to care or medical treatment.

 - Are not legally binding.

-- Do not have to be written or meet other formalities to be valid, although it is advisable to make any Advance Statement in writing.
+- Do not have to be written or meet other formalities to be valid, although it is advisable to make an Advance Statement in writing.

 Advance Decisions, Advance Statements and Lasting Powers of Attorney

-- Your daily routine (e.g. what to eat and what to wear)
+- What your daily routine should be (e.g. what to eat and what to wear)

 Combinations of Advance Decision, Advance Statement and LPA

-If you have made, or are going to make, any combination of Advance Decision, Advance Statement and Health and Care LPA, it’s important to consider how these different documents interact.
-You must ensure that they do not contradict each other, and that your Attorneys have the decision-making powers you want them to have.
+Should you decide to make any combination of Advance Decision, Advance Statement and health and care LPA, it’s important to consider how the different documents interact with each other.
+You will need to ensure that they don’t contradict each other, and that your attorneys are granted any decision-making powers you want them to have.

-You should also let your Attorneys know that you have made an Advance Decision and/or Advance Statement, and discuss the content of these provisions with them.
-Depending on the Advance Decision or Advance Statement, these could bind or influence (respectively) any decisions they make on your behalf as your Attorneys.
+If you already have an LPA in place, it’s important to let your attorneys know if you have made an Advance Decision and/or Advance Statement.
+It is also wise to discuss the content of these provisions with them in advance as, depending on the Advance Decision or Advance Statement, these could bind or influence any future decisions they make on your behalf.